nchanged/model-prediction-spec/README.md

 # Spec

-Having a set of CSV files in the `dataset` folder with the following structure:
+The task at hand involves a set of CSV files stored in the dataset folder.
+Each file has a specific structure, as shown below:

 ```
 time,open,high,low,close,volume,rsi